mzepeda2/SRP-repo/README.md

 # SRP-repo
-This repository will be used for my summer 2020 program
+This repository will be used for my summer 2020 research program